-95. Beyond the standard three committees, some organizations create additional committees to address company-specific topics.
-Resources and chemical companies may have environment committees, for example, while financial services companies are likely to have risk committees.
+Beyond the three standard committees, some organizations create additional committees to address company-specific topics.
+Resources and chemical companies may have environment committees for example, while financial services companies are likely to have risk committees.
 Indeed, 70 percent of the top ten Fortune 100 universal banks have risk committees monitoring issues such as credit, market, interest rate, liquidity, and reputational risk.

-- 96. The Fund's committees differ from private-sector committees in that they are sometimes chaired by management rather than board members and are conducted in open session rather than only with the presence of committee members.
-Looking at the private sector use of committees raises many questions for the Fund.
-Should the Fund continue to have committees chaired by management or should they be run entirely by board members?
-The size of IMF committees also raises effectiveness concerns: Are they too large to be effective?
+Today, the Fund's Board committees differ from private-sector committees in that they are several are staffed by management rather than board members and are conducted in open session rather than only with the presence of committee members.
+Looking at the private sector use of committees raises many questions for the Fund's use of committees today.
+Should the Fund continue to have Board committees staffed by Management?
+Or should its Board committees be run entirely by board members?
+The size of IMF Board committees also raises effectiveness concerns: Are they too large to be effective?
 Should they be run in closed session?
-How can the Fund ensure that the right people are selected to sit on each committee, while ensuring that they are representative of the board as a whole? - 97.
-Having explored the 14 private sector principles, we now turn our attention to how the private sector thinks about measuring governance.
+How can the Fund ensure that the right people are selected to sit on each committee, while ensuring that they are representative of the board as a whole?